 The preparation and presentation of financial statements in accordance with accounting principles generally accepted in the United States requires that management make a number of assumptions and informed estimates that affect the reported amounts of assets, liabilities, revenues and expenses in our financial statements and accompanying notes.
 Management bases its estimates on historical information and assumptions believed to be reasonable.
-Although these estimates are based on management's best knowledge of current events and circumstances that may impact us in the future, they are inherently uncertain and actual results may differ materially from these estimates.
+Although these estimates are based on management's best knowledge of current events and circumstances that may impact us in the future, they are inherently uncertain and actual thresholds.